ldelouw/speedtest-statistics/README.md

 # Installation

 The following procedure is for Fedora 29.
-It may probably works similar with other distributions as well.
+It may probably work similar with other distributions as well.

 ## Install some packages needed